-Figure 1-21.
+Figure 1-20.
 WDFW Enforcement officers release a radio collar-wearing cougar at a remote Eastern Washington location.

 - The agency is still faced with a significant task of upgrading administrative business systems in many areas.
 WDFW continues to exploit new web technologies, and the wide-ranging e-government initiatives happening in other state agencies.
 WDFW has the opportunity to make a significant contribution to the e-government solutions in Washington. - Providing adequate IT support and expertise for WDFW given the rapidity of technological changes and limited fiscal resources is a challenge.
-The change to Microsoft Outlook, Vista, and Office 2007 in the current biennium will tax the ability of IT staff to assist users in adjusting to new software. - During the 2007-09 biennium, WDFW is migrating its current solutions to new systems based on common state IT architectures.
-Infrastructure change of the magnitude required has many risks, demands close management, and requires significant investment.
-Funding provided by the statewide Technology Pool will allow WDFW to join the statewide forest and migrate from Novell GroupWise email to the Microsoft Exchange de facto statewide standard.
+The change to Active Directory, Microsoft Outlook, Vista, and Office 2007 in the 2007-09 biennium will tax the ability of IT staff to assist users in adjusting to new software. - During the 2007-09 biennium, WDFW migrated its technology solutions to new systems based on common state IT architectures.
+The migration to Active Directory and Exchange was completed for the entire agency.
+Completing the desktop software migration for about 400 remote users remains to be accomplished in 2009-11.
 This will benefit WDFW in the long term by allowing it to be more closely aligned with other agencies.
+It will be challenging to complete this project with fewer IT staff as a result of budget reductions.
+Some efficiencies in user support should be realized from the new Microsoft Configuration Manager support tools.